cita-bot/cita-bot/README.md

 * `year_of_birth` — Year of birth, like "YYYY"

 * `country` — Country (RUSIA by default).
 Copypaste yours from the appropriate page.

-* `card_expire_date` — Card Expiration Date.
-Probably, it's not important at all, leave it empty.

 * `phone` — Phone number, no spaces, like "600000000"